johnspade/nastenka/README.md

 - `BOT_USER_ID` - Your Telegram user ID.
 - `BOT_TOKEN` - The token for your personal Telegram bot.
 - `EMAIL_USER` - The username associated with your email account.
-- `EMAIL_PASSWORD` - The password (or application-specific password) associated with your email account.
+- `EMAIL_PASSWORD` - The password (or application password) associated with your email account.
 - `EMAIL_FOLDER=Nastenka` - Name of the folder in your email account where you should move emails from Nastenka.
 You should create this folder and set up rules for automatically moving relevant emails into it.
 - `EMAIL_NASTENKA_ALIAS=nastenka@example.com` - The email address or alias that you will use to forward emails to Nastenka.
 - `EMAIL_URL=imap://imap.fastmail.com:993` - The IMAP URL for accessing your email account.